-ROBOTICS (Grade: 10, 11, 12)
+ROBOTICS (Grade: 9, 10, 11, 12)

-1 Semester; 1⁄2 credit Prerequisite: Successful completion of Introduction to Technology Course Fee: \$100
+Prerequisite: Successful completion of Introduction to Technology

 In this course, students will be building robots from kits.
 They will be testing, wiring and programming them using components of robotics kits (nuts, bolts, batteries, and motors) and basic tools (wrenches, screwdrivers, drills).
 After the first build is complete, they will modify the robot for specific tasks; this iteration and redesign process continues throughout the semester.
 By the end of the course, students will have built and modified functioning robots that perform tasks according to detailed specifications.
 This is a project-based course with cross-curricular content in physical science, language arts, communication and more.
 Project management skills and engineering design thinking are heavily interwoven.